 The academic affairs office is a general term used to describe the administrative unit that oversees the university's entire academic affairs division.
 This office is centrally involved in university-wide academic administration.
-It is headed by the vice president for academic affairs who is assisted by the associate vice president for academic affairs, an assistant vice president for academic affairs, the dean of graduate studies, and the dean of undergraduate and university studies.
+It is headed by the vice president for academic affairs who is assisted by the associate vice president for academic affairs, an assistant vice president for academic affairs, the dean of graduate studies, and the dean of undergraduate studies and the university college.